 Gleim has CPE courses that range from 1-6 hours, but most are 3-4 hours in length.

 Basically, Gleim sells its CPE courses by the hour.
 You can purchase 7 different “packages,” with the smallest package being only 1 hour for the very affordable price of just $12.
 Additionally, once you purchase larger packages of 20, 40, or 100 hours, the price drops even further, as low as $6 per hour.

 Believe it or not, Gleim even offers some free online CPE courses.
-Currently, Gleim has two free courses: one in accounting standards and SEC reporting and another in lessons for 2020 tax preparers.
+Currently, Gleim has a free course that covers lessons for tax preparers.
 Consequently, you can take one of these courses for free (and still get your CPE credits!) and see if Gleim’s CPE courses are right for you.

 Lambers, Inc. has been providing reviews for the CPA, EA, and AFSP exams for over 50 years.
 While their CPE courses are specifically designed for CPAs, they also have some IRS continuing education courses for tax preparers.

 Even better, Lambers adds new course topics each month to stay on top of important issues and updates in the accounting profession.
 For example, current subjects include accounting, auditing, computer software and applications, ethics, information technology, finance, management, marketing, regulatory issues, taxation, and personal development as a CPA.
 Plus, Lambers also has state-specific ethics courses for CPAs.

 Additionally, Lambers has also developed a special CPE product for tax preparers.
 The Tax Resolution Series is for professionals who plan to work with clients to resolve back taxes.
 This exclusive package will help navigate the tax and deduction issues related to the CARES Act and the Payroll Protection Plan.